Malocclusion means having crooked teeth or

 Orthodontic treatment can correct the way teeth

-and jaws line up.
+and jaws line up, and that may help a person feel better about his or her appearance.
 Dentists who are specially trained to correct malocclusion

 The most obvious sign is teeth that are crooked